← All varieties

 Skin: Yellow, sometimes washed with red.

-Flesh & Flavor: Very fine, very melting and juicy; excellent quality.
+Flesh & Flavor: Very fine, very melting and juicy; excellent.

 Book Sources